dsalisbury1141/Exoplanet-Exploration-Machine-Learning/README.md

 How to run the code:
-1. Open Jupyter then runcode from the beginning, this may take time once you have reached the ML code
+1. Open Jupyter, then run code from the beginning, this may take time once you have reached the ML code